 Myiasis

-Another plague of the summer is myiasis.
-In this season, any small wound can be an ideal breeding ground for flies to lay their eggs, resulting in the development of larvae within the host tissues.
+Another plague of summer is myiasis.
+This season, any small wound can be an ideal breeding ground for flies to lay their eggs, resulting in the development of larvae within the host tissues.

 This situation occurs mainly in defecated individuals and can cause severe suffering if not treated promptly.